cgundy/happiness_survey/README.md

 # happiness_survey
-Analyzing data from the public happiness survey
+Using the public happiness survey the practice visualizations and feature engineering.